soccertrack/funfacts/README.md

 foo();
 ```
 ### 13. Object spreading ...
-Object spreading is a convenient and concise feature in JavaScript that enables rapid creation of shallow copies or merging of values within objects.
+`Object spreading ...` is a convenient and concise feature in JavaScript that enables rapid creation of shallow copies or merging of values within objects.

 ```javascript
 const obj = { a: 1, b: 2 };